Kobbie Mainoo: Club career

+Early career

+Mainoo started his youth career at Cheadle & Gatley Junior Football Club.
+He then joined Failsworth Dynamos, where he played as a forward.
+He was scouted for Manchester United at the age of six, signed up at the age of seven, and joined the academy at the age of nine.
+Mainoo studied at Ashton-on-Mersey School.

-Manchester United
+Manchester United F.C.

 2022–2023

 Mainoo signed his first professional contract with Manchester United in May 2022.
 His performances earned him a call-up to the first-team squad for training in October.